 The ladies in the family were the main inspirations behind the works of the artists.
 They practiced drawing different facial expressions on the wooden planks for years together and were supervised by the old ladies when the menfolk were generally out of the house attending their jobs in different courts.
 On coming back they would scrutinize the progress.
 It was only years later that they were allowed to paint on paper.
 The caricatures were sketched by the elder artist and the younger ones had to fill in appropriate colors.
 Afterward, the young artists were allowed to try their imagination on canvas.

 The Garhwal School

 There is another theory that Manku might have gone to Garhwal himself as many people the Kangra state during the reign of Raja Anirudh Chand.
 It is said that the best works done in Kangra were taken to Garhwal.
 That is why most of the art historians do not agree with the paintings of Maula Ram.
-They think that these paintings were originally created in Kangra but afterwards falsely credited to Moula Ram.
+They think that these paintings were originally created in Kangra but afterward falsely credited to Moula Ram.

-In the same way the critics think that even Chaitu did not belong to Garhwal, but was a member of Seu family.
-Among the progeny of Moula Ram his son Jwala Ram and other artists like Tulsi Ram, Hari Ram and Balak Ram were also well known painters.
+In the same way, the critics think that even Chaitu did not belong to Garhwal, but was a member of Seu family.
+Among the progeny of Moula Ram his son Jwala Ram and other artists like Tulsi Ram, Hari Ram and Balak Ram were also well-known painters.

 The paintings in Garhwal style, an offshoot of Kangra School generally depicts the leafless trees.